 The MWRAERS has an Investment Policy Statement which establishes investment objectives and policies providing the framework for investments.
 This Policy is reviewed on an annual basis.
 A summary of the Investment Policy is included in the Investment Section.
-The System uses an investment consultant as well as a custodian bank, both selected through an open and competitive process, to ensure proper implementation of MWRA Employees' Retirement Board's (MWRAERB's) Investment Policy, and to safeguard the assets through accurate settlement and recording of transactions.
+The System uses a custodian bank to safeguard the assets and ensure proper settlement and recording of transactions.
+After a thorough and open RFP process, the Board entered into a contract with a new Custody Services provider, a move which further tightened our process for reconciling all accounts among records maintained by the System, the Managers, the Consultant and the Custodian.

 An integral part of the overall investment policy is the asset allocation policy.
-MWRAERS' asset allocation is designed to provide an optimal mix of asset classes to provide adequate funds to pay current and future pension benefits.
-Assets are allocated over various classes such as domestic stocks, domestic bonds, international stocks, real estate, private equity, hedge funds and global assets, in a manner specifically tailored for the MWRAERS by the Board in conjunction with the recommendations of the Investment Consultant.
-The asset allocation of the MWRAERS is strengthening its focus on preservation of assets, given the System's high funded ratio.
-Investment market results have demonstrated consistently the importance of a well-diversified asset allocation.
+MWRAERS' asset allocation is designed to provide an optimal mix of asset classes both to preserve principal and to provide long-term fund growth sufficient to meet they System's pension benefit obligations.
+Assets are allocated over various classes such as domestic stocks, domestic bonds, international stocks, real estate, private equity, hedge funds and global assets.
+The investment market results have demonstrated consistently the importance of a well-diversified asset allocation.

-MWRAERS' dollar-weighted investment return of 15.02% for 2017 exceeded both the actuarial expected rate of return of 7.5% and the Investment policy benchmark.
+MWRAERS' time-weighted investment return of -3.3% for 2018 was less than both the actuarial expected rate of return and the Investment policy benchmark.
 Please refer to the Investment Section of this CAFR for more information on investment results.